xaviersolau/DevArticles/README.md

 # Easy .NET Web App Integration Testing with Playwright

-[Playwright](https://playwright.dev/dotnet/) is a great tool to test your web application.
-In addition to being cross-platform, it can be used from many development stacks so you can test your web application from JavaScript, TypeScript, Python, Java and .NET.
+## Why Integration Testing Between the Frontend and BFF Matters

+In many web applications, the frontend relies on a Backend-for-Frontend (BFF) layer to manage data, handle API calls, and streamline communication with backend services.
+Integration testing between the frontend and BFF ensures that these components work seamlessly together, helping to catch issues with data flow and user interactions early on.

+However, integration testing can be complex, especially when the frontend and backend are built on different technology stacks.
+Often, testing requires starting the host, mocking backend services, and ensuring that all components communicate properly.

+[Playwright](https://playwright.dev/dotnet/) offers a streamlined solution that is both cross-platform and compatible with various development environments, including JavaScript, TypeScript, Python, Java, and .NET.
+Yet, even with Playwright, the setup process can be a challenge, potentially consuming hours before you even begin writing your first test—let alone integrating it into your CI/CD pipeline.

-Today, I am going to focus on a scenario where your Web Application is working with a .NET backend, and you want to perform integration tests for your Web Application testing both your web frontend and your backend.
-In that scenario, it may be interesting to start your application by mocking backend services and running your tests from .NET.
+This article focuses on a scenario where a .NET backend supports your web application, and you want to perform integration tests across both the frontend and backend.
-Unfortunately, it can be a pain to set up all you need to be able to do so and you may spend hours setting up before writing your first test and I am not even talking about your CI.

-Thanks to the [Playwright test builder](https://github.com/xaviersolau/CodeQuality), it has never been so easy to test your .NET hosted web application with Playwright.
-You can focus on your test, it will take care of starting your host, the Playwright engine, and installing all required dependencies.
+With the [Playwright test builder](https://github.com/xaviersolau/CodeQuality), testing your .NET-hosted web application has never been easier.
+The builder automates the setup process, handling host startup, Playwright engine configuration, and dependency installation, so you can focus on writing your tests.

-In addition, if you want to run your tests in parallel, no worries.
-The Playwright test builder configures network resources so that your tests are isolated and can run concurrently.
+If you need to run your tests in parallel, the Playwright Test Builder configures network resources to ensure isolated, concurrent test execution.

-In this article, I am going to give you an example using [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) for the Web Application but as long as your application is .NET hosted, you can be using [Angular](https://angular.dev/), [React](https://react.dev/) or any other Web technology.
+This automation allows you to write tests with minimal setup, reducing friction and enhancing productivity.

+In the following sections, I’ll guide you through setting up Playwright for a [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) application.
+I’ll then explain how these principles apply to other frameworks, including [React](https://react.dev/) and it would be the same for [Angular](https://angular.dev/).

 ----